glennklockwood/limelead/content/pages/electronics/pmsa300i.md

 ---

 The [Adafruit PMSA003I Air Quality Breakout][] is a sensor that measures and reports the amount of particulates in ambient air.
-This Plantower PMSA003I sensor is essentially the same devices used in [PurpleAir sensors][] which every Californian relies on to tell how safe it is to go outside during wildfire season.
+This [Plantower][] PMSA003I sensor is essentially the same devices used in [PurpleAir sensors][] which are indispensible during California's wildfire season.

-The PMSA003I exposes an I2C interface, but it is not very well documented outside of the Adafruit libraries that support it.
+This Adafruit PMSA003I exposes its readings via I2C interface, but it is not very well documented outside of the Adafruit libraries that support it.
 It also took me a while to figure out how the readings from this sensor relate to the AQI reported by PurpleAir.
 What follows are my notes on how all of this works.

 ## Getting Started - Beaglebone